Employers added 177,000 jobs in April, topping analyst forecasts

 In another important snapshot of the economy this week, the nation's gross domestic product shrank 0.3% in the first three months of the year, down from growth of 2.4% in the previous quarter.
 The main reason for the sharp decline was the rush by consumers and businesses to order imported goods ahead of tariffs taking effect (Imports reduce GDP, while exports increase it.)

+"Some of the increase in employment in April... reflects a burst of pre-tariff activity, which will unravel over the next couple months," Pantheon Macroeconomics said in a research note.

+Soft data like consumer confidence survey, polling and jobless claims show signs of economic weakness.

-The solid job gains in April increase the odds that the Federal Reserve will keep its benchmark interest rate steady when policy makers meet next week on May 6-7.
+The solid job gains in April also increase the odds that the Federal Reserve will keep its benchmark interest rate steady when policy makers meet next week on May 6-7, experts say.

 "The healthy 177,000 rise in non-farm payrolls in April and unchanged unemployment rate will reassure the Fed that there is no need to be hasty in lowering interest rates when it meets next week," Bradley Saunders, North America economist with Capital Economics, told investors in a report.